 Norway drops carbon capture plan it had likened to "Moon landing"

-OSLO (Reuters) - Norway's outgoing center-left government dropped plans on Friday for a costly large-scale project to capture carbon dioxide that it once compared in ambition to sending people to the Moon.
+OSLO, Sept 20 (Reuters) - Norway's outgoing centre-left government dropped plans on Friday for a costly large-scale project to capture carbon dioxide that it once compared in ambition to sending people to the Moon.